escapegameibk/host/README.md

    startup.
  - "events": an array containing all events to be executed. more inforamtion follows.
+ - "hints": an array containing hints in a special order. please consult the chapter on hint configuration for further information.

 This is where it get's a bit more complicated.
 I will try to explain the construction of the "events" array now to you.
 The events array contains an